pedrodardengo/RealWorldApp-BackEnd-NestJS/README.md

 This codebase was created to demonstrate a fully fledged fullstack application built with **NestJS** including CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the **NestJS** community styleguide & best practices.
+I've gone to great lengths to adhere to the **NestJS** community styleguide & best practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.